ianderrington/genai/docs/Understanding/overview/challenges.md

 ### Hallucinations and Confabulations

 There are a number of issues related to modle accuracy that pose challenges for GenAI models.
-Most prominant among them are the effect of _Hallucinations_.
-Models hallucinate, by making up facts or sentences that have no reasoanble bearing to reality.
+Most prominant among them are the effect of _Hallucinations_, or more linguistically, _confabulations_, though the former term is now firmly understood and established.
+Models confabulate, hallucinate, by making up facts or sentences that have no reasoanble bearing to reality.

-[Some studies](https://arxiv.org/pdf/2311.14648.pdf) indicate that the halluciantion-rate is related to the frequency that a fact appears only once in a data set, and that calibrated models, like those that are pre-trained, are more likely to hallucinate than those that do not have calibrated next-token predictions.

 ## Ethical Challenges